 I’ve come to appreciate that each year is unique in its own way.
 Though many things remain the same year over year, different themes and challenges emerge each lap the earth takes around the sun.

 On a personal note, 2019 started out in dramatic fashion with the stuff my dreams are made of, with a trip to the magnificently beautiful south island of New Zealand.
 You can see pics and stories at this post.
-It was difficult to put into words the beauty we beheld there, but that post is my attempt to capture it.
+It was difficult to describe the beauty we beheld there, but that post is my attempt to capture it.

 On the business front, a significant happening in 2019 was the realization of my long-held dream of starting my own business.
 For a bit of background info, check here.
 SummerTime Communications is my freelance writing/social media management/marketing consultant company.
 It has been a wild adventure forming and learning how to run, a solopreneur enterprise.
 I’ve tackled many challenges and will continue to do so as I move forward in my business endeavors.

 I’m grateful to my friend and boss Larry White, who has provided me a flexible part-time job these last two years as I work towards my business providing a full-time income for me.